 During the interview, Wall went into great detail on his Achilles injury, however, he discusses his mom being sick.
 Later, she eventually passes and then followed by his grandmother passing just a year later.
 Not to mention, the ongoing Covid-19 pandemic that took place.
 It appears Wall was juggling more than the average person does and it began to have wear and tear on him mentally.
 Yet, Wall expresses that these tough times made him tougher and stronger mentally.
 He doesn’t regret any of it because through those tough times he’s come out from the other side advantageous.

 “Me going to the chemotherapy and sitting there.
-I saw my mom take her last breath.
-Wearing the same clothes for three days straight and laying on the couch sobbing,” Wall said.
+I witnessed my mom’s final breath, spending three consecutive days in the same clothes while sobbing on the couch,” Wall expressed.
 “Looking at all that, I’m like, if I can get through this, I can get through anything in life.”